Effective Medium Theory for Time-modulated Subwavelength Resonators: Introduction

-In this paper, we follow an approach involving the scattering matrix, which we shall define from first principles for both static and time-dependent metamaterials.
+In this paper, we follow an approach that involves the scattering matrix, which we shall define from first principles for both static and time-dependent metamaterials \cite{Lin_2022}.
 We show that the scattering matrix has a characteristic structure in the leading-order terms as the resonators become small, which furnishes the point interaction approximation.
 We recall that the idea of a point interaction approximation goes back to Foldy’s paper \cite{Foldy_1945}.
 It is a natural tool to analyse a variety of interesting problems in the continuum limit.
+Taking the continuum limit allows us to derive a theory valid for infinitely many resonators, such as in \cite{Caflisch_Miksis_Papanicolaou_Ting_1985} and \cite{pointapp1}, since it acts as a tool to average over an inhomogeneous material.